goldfirere/units/README.md

 Note that, as you can see in the function examples at the end, it is necessary to specify the choice of unit when creating a dimensioned quantity or extracting from a dimensioned quantity.
-Thus, other than thinking about the vaguaries of floating point wibbles and the `Show` instance, it is _completely irrelevant_ which unit is canonical.
+Thus, other than thinking about the vagaries of floating point wibbles and the `Show` instance, it is _completely irrelevant_ which unit is canonical.
 The type `Length` defined here could be used equally well in a program that deals exclusively in feet as it could in a program with meters.